iStokee/posh-flattener/README.md

      1 | function Get-HelloWorld {
      2 |     "Hello, world!"
      3 | }

-...etc
+# ==== END FILE: src/Public/MyScript.ps1
 ```

 ---

 ## Notes

-- The script writes files with **UTF-8 BOM** for compatibility with Windows editors.
+- Output files are **UTF‑8 with BOM** for better Windows editor compatibility.
-- Unicode tree branches display best in UTF-8-capable editors and consoles.
+- Unicode tree branches display best in UTF‑8‑capable editors/consoles; use `-AsciiTree` for legacy consoles.
-- ASCII tree mode is recommended for legacy console environments.
+- A compatibility polyfill is used when `[System.IO.Path]::GetRelativePath` isn’t available (e.g., Windows PowerShell 5.1).

-Generated with assistance from ChatGPT (GPT 5) ❤️
+Generated with assistance from ChatGPT (GPT‑5) ❤️

 ---